zhuohuwu0603/web-push/README.md

 // Create a notification with the endpoint, userPublicKey from the subscription and a custom payload Notification notification = new Notification(endpoint, userPublicKey, userAuth, payload, ttl);

-// Or create a GcmNotification, in case of Google Cloud Messaging, which does not support a payload/encryption Notification notification = new GcmNotification(endpointi, userPublicKey, userAuth, payload);
+// Or create a GcmNotification, in case of Google Cloud Messaging Notification notification = new GcmNotification(endpointi, userPublicKey, userAuth, payload);

 // Instantiate the push service with a GCM API key